ironrule/se_project_aroundtheus/README.md

 **Future Plans**

 Future plans for this site include coding the back-end to allow saving changes permanently, and editing features.
 This will be accomplished with additional Javascript, CSS and HTML.
+I will also be adding form validation and Javascript controls to limit what can be entered to the input fields.